Getting to Yes (1981) is a classic of negotiation literature.

 Most people respond to dirty tactics by doing nothing and hoping it won’t happen again.
 It’s usually not a good solution (Hitler-Chamberlain example).

 Responding in kind is also not a good idea.

 Ury and Fisher’s solution is to draw attention to the trick and then negotiate fairer rules for the rest of the negotiation.

-If you are interested in dirty negotiation tricks I have a specific lesson on it in Social Power which summarizes all the literature on negotiation, psychology and manipulation.
+If you are interested in dirty negotiation tricks I have a specific lesson on it in Power University which summarizes all the literature on negotiation, psychology, and manipulation.